-Our Modern Languages major offers our students the flexibility to design a program of study that combines the study of at least two languages with other complementary upper-division courses.
-Like our other majors, Modern Language majors must study abroad for at least one semester in a country where their primary language of interest is spoken.
-Depending on their interests, students will also complement their studies with a course in linguistics, literary criticism and theory, foreign language pedagogy, or will serve as a mentor in one of our introductory language courses.
+The modern languages major offers students the flexibility to design a program of study that combines the study of at least two languages with other complementary upper-division courses.
+Modern language majors must study abroad for at least one semester in a country where their primary language of interest is spoken.
+Students choose a concentration in French, German, Japanese or Spanish, and also choose a secondary language of French, German, Japanese, Spanish or Chinese.

 - Develop a high level of proficiency in listening to, speaking, reading and writing two different languages

 - Spend at least one semester studying abroad and studying in the language of your concentration